samar14bh/Projet_web_gl4/README.md

 <div align="center">

-### 🌟 Développé par une équipe de 4 développeurs passionnés
+### 🌟 Developed by a team of 4 passionate developers

 <table>
   <tr>